How to stay compliant with annualised salaries

 Ample preparation is key to ensuring compliance and the best way to prepare is by keeping record of employee data such as rostering and time and attendance on the cloud, in real-time where it’s readily accessible and 100% accurate.

-This month Roubler introduced a new, improved built-in annualisation feature allowing you to perform an annual reconciliation for salaried employees in just a few simple steps – no manual data entry or calculations required.
+This month Roubler introduced a new, improved built-in annualisation feature allowing you to perform an annual reconciliation for salaried employees in just a few simple steps.

 The annualisation feature works by analysing historical timesheet data from any employee, then costs them against the award you select, ensuring you haven’t underpaid salaried staff and helping prevent any claims of wage theft.